What happens on the big day?

 Bride and Groom portraits

 Strictly speaking, there is nothing Storytelling about Bride and Groom portraits.
 However, try to maintain a natural feel as possible to these shots.
 I’m certainly not one for over posed, cheesy shots.
-I don’t want to take my bride and groom away their guests forever and a day, so I keep it as brief as possible.
+I don’t want to take my bride and groom away from their guests forever and a day, so I keep it as brief as possible.
 This normally takes just 15 to minutes, some clients prefer to skip these photos altogether, equally, some might want to take some extra time.
 Either way, it’s fine with me as long as the couple is happy.

 In addition, I also take a few family shots and the like, that is if my clients request it.